 The 11th Circuit ultimately decided that it was a violation of the law and had four important holdings.

-1. No explicit demand for payment is required for conduct to be a FDCPA violation.
+- No explicit demand for payment is required for conduct to be an FDCPA violation.

-4. That voice mail messages count as a “first communication” as far as the FDCPA is concerned and that the disclosures required by the initial communication must be included.
+- That voicemail messages count as a “first communication” as far as the FDCPA is concerned and that the disclosures required by the initial communication must be included.